 - A condom must not be used more than once.
 Use a new one each time you have sex.

 - Condoms have a use-by date on the packaging.
 Don't use out-of-date condoms.

-- Always buy condoms that have the CE mark on the packet.
-This means that they've been tested to European safety standards.
-Condoms that don't have the CE mark won't meet these standards, so don't use them.
+- Always buy condoms that have the BSI kite mark and the CE mark on the packet.
+This means that they've been tested to high safety standards.
+Condoms that don't have the BSI kite mark and CE mark won't meet these standards, so don't use them.

 How a condom works

 Condoms are a barrier method of contraception.
 They stop sperm from reaching an egg by creating a physical barrier between them.
 Condoms can also protect against STIs if used correctly during vaginal, anal and oral sex.